Angel of the Resurrection (Tiffany Studios stained glass window)

 Angel of the Resurrection is a massive stained glass window by the American Art Nouveau glass manufacturer Tiffany Studios, now in the collection of the Indianapolis Museum of Art (IMA).
 It was commissioned by former-First Lady Mary Dimmick Harrison as a memorial to her husband, President Benjamin Harrison.
-Completed in 1904, the window depicts the Archangel Michael calling for the dead to rise at the Second Coming.
+Designed by Frederick Wilson and completed in 1904, the window depicts the Archangel Michael calling for the dead to rise at the Second Coming.

 Description

 Although his trumpet often leads to the assumption that the angel here is Gabriel, he is in fact Michael, using the trumpet to signal the dead to rise again.
 Dressed in chainmail like a crusading knight from the books of Sir Walter Scott, Michael cuts a dashing figure in keeping with the era's romanticism.
 Although Tiffany was absorbed in numerous other projects at the time, he gave his team of gifted designers input before bestowing his approval upon the final composition.
 Several of his brilliant innovations in glass manufacturing are visible in this piece, including the swirling opalescence of his trademark mottled glass, drapery glass in Michael's robes, and the ruffling on the wings to resemble feathers.
 The assembly was equally innovative, with lead not merely holding the glass in place but defining the image and creating linear effects.
 Furthermore, his layering of glass creates dazzling depths and color effects.
 "Awake Thou That Sleepest.
 Arise from the Dead and Christ Shall Give Thee Light" from Ephesians 5:14 is inscribed on the window.